EVOLVED-5G/TSN_FrontEnd/README.md

 3. Edit the contents of `config.yml` if necessary.
 By default, the TSN_AF works on backend-less mode.
 4. Execute `build.sh`.
 This file will prepare a Docker image (tagged `tsn_af`).
 5. Execute `run.sh`.
 This will create a new container (named `TSN_AF`) based on the previously generated image.
-By default, the TSN AF will listen on port 8899, however, this can be modified by passing other port number as a parameter to `run.sh`.
+By default, the TSN AF will listen on port 8899.

 > Note that the build process will create a copy of the files in the `Profiles` sub-folder and `config.yml`.
 If these
 > files are edited after the creation of the image, this process (starting from step 4) must be executed again.